 Orpington Folk and Blues nights tend to be extremely popular and those planning to play should arrive early and make themselves known to the evening’s host who is responsible for the running order.

-Artists may expect to have two numbers or eight minutes on stage in the first half and possibly a third number in the second half.
+The first 15 artists may expect to have two numbers or eight minutes on stage in the first half and possibly a third number in the second half.
+Those who arrive after the first 15 slots have been filled may have an opportunity to play but this cannot be guaranteed.
 We prefer not to have poetry.

 Music is the main priority in a pleasant, friendly and supportive atmosphere.
 The aim is to give people the opportunity to perform well and to be entertaining.
 With this in mind we discourage dirges with 49 verses and ask those who wish to catch up with chat or to tune their instruments to use the bar next door.
 This maximises playing and singing time for all and helps the evening to run smoothly.